Wilco: Jay Bennett documentary, Cruel Country, and Cousin (2021–present)

 In 2021, Where are you, Jay Bennett?, a feature-length documentary about the life of Jay Bennett was released.
 The film focused heavily on Bennett's years with Wilco.
 Directed by Gorman Bechard and Fred Uhter, the music documentary held its world premiere in Chicago in November 2021; it was released on Blu Ray and pay-per-view on April 19, 2022, and as part of a Record Store Day release with vinyl editions of Bennett's last two albums, Whatever Happened I Apologize and Kicking at the Perfumed Air on April 23, 2022.

 "The new film does a wonderful job of capturing the quirkiness, inventiveness and brilliance of someone who never met an instrument he couldn't play.
 Bennett once described hearing the open spaces of the songs and holes that became his sonic landscape.
 They were at the core of the remarkable string of Wilco's albums Being There, Summerteeth, and Yankee Hotel Foxtrot."

 The film was originally started by Uhter, who asked the prolific Bechard to take over the project when it stalled.
-It takes a hard look at Bennett's treatment in the previous Wilco documentary, I Am Trying To Break Your Heart, which many consider to be unfair.
+It takes a hard look at Bennett's treatment in the previous Wilco documentary, I Am Trying To Break Your Heart, which some consider to be unfair.
 "Jay Bennett's reputation never quite recovered from the battering it took in Sam Jones' documentary I Am Trying To Break Your Heart: A Film About Wilco, about the complex, lengthy gestation of 2002's Yankee Hotel Foxtrot in often painful detail, portrayed a band slowly pulling itself apart, with chief songwriters Bennett and Jeff Tweedy its twin opposing forces.
 The implication being that Bennett was a headstrong, intractable figure responsible for most of the discord.
 He was sacked as soon as the album was done.
 Filmmakers Gorman Bechard and Fred Uhter seek to redress the balance on Where Are You, Jay Bennett?".
-The film painted a much more balanced picture of the relationship between Bennett and Tweedy.
+The film painted a different picture of the relationship between Bennett and Tweedy.
 "They just happened to be two egos at that point, fueled by a lot of demons.
 And it just wasn't working anymore," Bechard explained.
 "They're both incredibly talented.
 They both had egos.
 They both, I think, saw maybe different paths for the band.
 And ultimately it was Jeff's band, so he's going to win that, and rightfully so.
 There were other issues, whether it be alcohol or drugs.
 You know, it was a little bit of everything.
 Personally, I wish they had stayed together because I think they could have literally become the next Lennon and McCartney or the next Jagger/Richards."